Why You’ll Love This Recipe

 This breakfast strata is very flexible, so there are plenty of ways to change it up.

-You can swap the ham for cooked breakfast sausage, crumbled bacon, or leave it out entirely for a vegetarian version.
+You can use ground turkey, shredded chicken, or spiced lamb instead of ground beef.
 Spinach, baby kale, arugula, or even chopped Swiss chard work well in place of the greens.
 For the mushrooms, use cremini, button, or any variety you enjoy.

 The cheese blend can also be adjusted.
 Mozzarella, Swiss, Monterey Jack, or Gruyère would all be delicious substitutes for cheddar or Havarti.
 You can also add a little heat with diced jalapeños, red pepper flakes, or pepper jack cheese.